sameerahmed15/ScriptIt/README.md

         `.\env\Scripts\activate`

-3. Change directory to where the requirements.txt file is downloaded
+3. Change directory to where the requirements.txt file is downloaded:
     - On macOS and Linux:

         `pip3 install -r requirements.txt`